pingcap/docs-cn/sql-plan-replayer.md

 plan replayer dump explain select * from t;
 ```

 `PLAN REPLAYER DUMP` packages the table information above into a `ZIP` file and returns the file identifier as the execution result.
+This file is a one-time file.
+After the file is downloaded, TiDB will delete it.

+> **Note:**
+>
+> The `ZIP` file is stored in a TiDB cluster for at most one hour.
+After one hour, TiDB will delete it.

 ```sql
 MySQL [test]> plan replayer dump explain select * from t;